braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 Another useful suggestion is to look for PhD students or other master students that work on a project related to yours (e.g. together with the supervisor).
 Often, these people can help you play with ideas in conversation or, whenever necessary, you can keep each other motivated and accountable.

 The programme also organizes a regular Literature Thesis Check-in, which serves as an intervision group for thesis writing.
-In addition, there is a dedicated Slack channel for the Literature Thesis.
 [Check the programme Canvas for more information](https://canvas.uva.nl/courses/6067/pages/literature-thesis).

 ## Grading
 The *Literature Thesis* is assessed by the examiner and the assessor, both of whom are chosen by the student at the start of the project.
 Once the student has uploaded a final version of their literature thesis, the examiner and assessor will receive an e-mail message with a link to the Datanose project page, where they can submit partial grades for registration on the basis of a grading rubric.
 This rubric is only visible on Datanose after students submit their work, but it can also be found [[./Grading Rubrics Literature Thesis|here]].
 Note that the thesis is written at a second-year master's level and that students are held to high standards.